 - empyema, a collection of infected pus within the lining of your chest cavity

-- costochondritis, an inflammation of the connections between the ribs, breast bone, and spine that causes chest pain
+- costochondritis, an inflammation of the connections between your ribs, breastbone, and spine that causes chest pain

 Types of heart disease that can contribute to painful breathing include:

-- angina, when blood flow to the heart is decreased
+- angina, when blood flow to your heart is decreased

-- heart attack, when blood flow to the heart is blocked
+- heart attack, when blood flow to your heart is blocked

-- heart failure, when the heart can’t pump blood properly
+- heart failure, when your heart can’t pump blood properly

-- pericarditis, when inflammation of the sac surrounding the heart causes a sharp pain
+- pericarditis, when inflammation of the sac surrounding your heart causes a sharp pain

 Heart-related chest pain can also cause: